wp-plugins/xili-dictionary/readme.txt

 This first beta releases are for theme's creator or designer with some knowledges in i18n.

-The plugin post is frequently updated [dev.xiligroup.com](http://dev.xiligroup.com/xili-dictionary/ "Why xili-dictionary ?")
+The plugin post is frequently updated [wiki.xiligroup.org](http://wiki.xiligroup.org/index.php/Category:Xili-dictionary_plugin)

 See [dev.xiligroup forum plugins forum](http://forum2.dev.xiligroup.com/forum.php?id=3).